GamingasCZ/lof-top10/README.md

 # Geometry Dash Level Lists
+## *Repository may soon be ARCHIVED, the site is getting rewritten from the ground up as we speak 😈*

 Hi, this is the code for my website where you can create your own lists of GD levels.

 It also serves as a site for displaying the **Top 10 Fan Levels** from my GD Level Request series :).